petecarapetyan/webappwriter/docs/fins/status/poc.md

 ## Lots of basic CSS to do

 Note that fonts, and even basic margins on spacings are yet to be addressed even on the headers, and headers are more done than any other part.

-## Yikes! @media waiting?

-Responsive is super easy and fast to do with a grid layout - so why haven't ANY responsive been added yet?

-Good question.
-Should have been done, yesterday, preferably.
-One small feature at a time...

-## What about the footer?

-Footers are almost more about the consumer of a theme than the theme itself.

-So pretty much everyone is going to want to do their own footer themself, unless the site is a documentation site for code, like rocket itself.

 ## Infinite number of issues more